shakilmith/documentaion/frontend/angular/angular-built-in-directives/ng-for-directive/index.md

 2. Open app.components.ts file

-In this component file, inside the class we will create an array variable.
+In this component file, inside the class we will create an array that contains list of fruits.

 **app.component.ts** file
 ```